Parking issues never end at CSUB

 Rather than focusing on CSUB in 15 years from now, let’s focus on it today.
 Let us deal with the issues as they arise, instead of preparing for the future.

-Like the color of a cement parking curb, there is a light grey lining to this debacle.
+Like the color of a cement parking curb, there is a light gray lining to this debacle.

 Facilities management is set to begin development on a new parking lot adjacent to J and K, where one could get away with parking without a permit if lucky.